9.2 Supporting children with special educational needs

 for identifying, assessing and making provision for children with SEN.

 - We provide in-service training for parents, practitioners and volunteers.

 - We raise awareness of our special education provision via our website and or promotional materials.

 - We ensure the effectiveness of our special educational needs provision by collecting information from a range of

-sources e.g. Individual Education Plan reviews, staff and management meetings, parental and external agency's views, inspections and complaints.
+sources e.g. Action Plan reviews, staff and management meetings, parental and external agency's views, inspections and complaints.
 This information is collated, evaluated and reviewed

 - We provide a complaints procedure.

 - We monitor and review our policy annually.